Pharmacoepi-Data-Collaborative/home/events&training/README.md

 # Events and training
 Here you will find information about our latest and past events and training.

+# UCL Pharmacoepidemiology Data Collaborative: Spring 2025 Meeting
-## NEXT MEETING - 16 JUNE 2023 10:00-12:00 GMT+1 via Zoom
+## Wednesday 7th May 2025, 10:00-11:30 (BST), via Zoom

-**The Pharmaco-Epi Data Collaborative Summer Meeting is here!
-Join us for:
-•	High profile keynote talk on target trial emulation studies
-•	5 Minute methods competition for PhD and early career researchers
-•	Optional workshop on how to apply a target trial emulation framework to a research question using electronic health record data
-**
+Please register in advance on Eventbrite for the link: https://www.eventbrite.co.uk/e/ucl-pharmacoepidemiology-data-collaborative-spring-2025-meeting-tickets-1318784753699

-Are you working with pharmaco-epidemiology methods or prescription data?
-We are continuing to support a network of researchers using pharmaco-epi methods with routine datasets.
-We are pleased to announce our next event!
-Registration is free and open to all via the following link: https://www.eventbrite.co.uk/e/pharmacoepi-summer-meeting-2023-tickets-634578821337
+Are you working with pharmacoepidemiology methods or prescription data?
+Do you want to learn about cutting-edge techniques and meet like-minded researchers?

+We are delighted to announce our next event.
+Registration is free and open to all.
-### Programme

-**10:00 – 10:30 Keynote talk: “Target trial emulation design: why, when and how to use this method.”**

-Professor Bianca De Stavola, Professor of Medical Statistics, Department of Population, Policy and Practice @ University College London.
-Professor De Stavola specialises in life-course epidemiology with a particular interest in mediation analysis.
-Over the past few years, she has been working to develop methods for target trial emulation.
+# Schedule

+10:00 – 10:05 Introduction and update on the Pharmacoepidemiology Data Collaborative.
+Annie Jeffery, Cini Bhanu, Sophie Eastwood, Alvin Richards-Belle

+10:05 – 10:45 Keynote talk – Optimising type 2 diabetes prescribing using prediction models based on routinely available clinical features – Dr John Dennis, Associate Professor of Health Data Science and Wellcome Trust Fellow, University of Exeter.
+Dr Dennis will discuss his recent work, published in the Lancet, on the development and validation of a prediction model to assist clinician choice of diabetes medication (https://doi.org/10.1016/S0140-6736(24)02617-5).
-**10:30 – 11:00 “5 Minute Methods” COMPETITION - £50 prize to be won!**

-We would like to invite you to participate in our competition by giving a 5 minute presentation on your research.
-The presentations will be judged by based on their contribution to pharmaco-epi research AND ability to share methodology.
-The winner will receive a £50 gift voucher and be featured on our website.
-Please add a competition ticket entry to your Eventbrite registration or email: annie.jeffery.09@ucl.ac.uk to enter.
+10:45 – 11:20 “5 Minute Methods” COMPETITION - £50 prize to be won!
+We would like to invite early and mid-career researchers and PhD students to participate in our competition by giving a 5-minute presentation on your research.
+The presentation could be on study results, a protocol, analysis plan or any other aspect that you may wish to share and present.
+If interested, please contact alvin.richards-belle.21@ucl.ac.uk by 5pm on April 25th.

-**11:00 – 12:00 Optional target trial emulation workshop**

-Our keynote speaker, Professor Bianca De Stavola will lead this workshop, where we will work through an example of applying a target trial emulation framework to a research question using electronic health records.
-Further resources and code will be signposted at the end of the session.
-Please add a workshop ticket entry to your Eventbrite registration if you would like to stay on for this session.
+11:20 – 11:30 Competition winner announcement and closing remarks

+Opportunity to give feedback and suggest topics for next session.

+Hope to see you there!

+Best wishes,

+Annie, Cini, Sophie, and Alvin

+UCL Pharmacoepidemiology Data Collaborative